 Engineers in demand by industry today possess a broad mix of math and science tools coupled with professional skills in communication, teamwork, and a “big picture” understanding of project management.
 Private firms, public agencies, and laboratories working toward modern energy solutions deal with multiple aspects of energy systems that require a firm understanding of these concepts, as well as an ability to communicate with colleagues working across traditional disciplinary lines.
 This professionally-oriented master’s degree is housed in the Department of Nuclear, Plasma & Radiological Engineering under the academic supervision of the Energy and Sustainability Engineering (EaSE) Council.

 The Master of Engineering in Engineering with concentration in Energy Systems degree from Illinois provides a broad interdisciplinary education in energy systems for a variety of professional career-track students.

-- Earn a Professional Master’s Degree (non-thesis) in 1 year or 3 semesters.
+- Earn a Professional Master’s Degree (non-thesis) in 2 – 3 semesters.

 - 32 credit hour program – see degree requirements for more information.

 - Choose your own path and areas of specialization from a wide array of courses.

 - Gain valuable experience with an internship or energy systems design project.

 - Prepare for leadership in your career by applying breadth and depth of knowledge in this area.